darsa-group/darsa-group.github.io/content/post/2023-vermiscope-phd/index.md

 ### Project Summary

 This exciting PhD opportunity aims at developing **novel imaging methods and deep learning algorithms to describe and classify earthworms**.
-Although cryptic, earthworms have a considerable ecological importance, and this original approach will help understand and protect them.
+Although cryptic, earthworms have considerable ecological importance, and this original approach will help understand and protect them.
 It is the first part of [a larger 5-year project](https://researchleaderprogramme.com/recipients/quentin-geissmann/) that uses novel technologies (imaging, acoustics, deep learning, remote sensing, etc) to monitor and understand earthworms better.

 ### Project Description

 #### Context

-Our food system ultimately rests on soils, which we are losing at alarming rate.
+Our food system ultimately rests on soils, which we are losing at an alarming rate.
 To counteract this trend, we need to transition from an extractive to a restorative and **circular agriculture**.
 This change of paradigm must come together with more research on the organisms, such as decomposers, that enact circularity – which have so far been severely understudied.
-Amongst them, earthworms, with their unmatched ubiquity and biomass, are pivotal actors.
-However, these cryptic animals live below ground, making their study **a methodological challenge**: they are very difficult to observe and monitor.
-However, recent technological developments in remote sensing and deep learning, represent a unprecedented opportunity to shed new light on these cryptic actors of circularity.
+Amongst these earthworms, with their unmatched ubiquity and biomass, are pivotal actors.
+However, these animals live below ground, making their study **a methodological challenge**: they are very difficult to observe and monitor.
+However, recent technological developments in remote sensing and deep learning represent an unprecedented opportunity to shed new light on these cryptic actors of circularity.

 #### Outcomes

-The successful applicant will develop "the Vermiscope" a **novel open-source hardware** based on camera/CCD sensors to acquire standardized and complete high-resolution images of earthworms.
-After "scanning" a collection of earthworms to generate groundtruth data, the candidate will implement a **new deep learning algorithm**, "Deep Worming", that represents animals in a "segment space" and classify them by modeling the "grammar of their segments".
-This project will produce both **conceptually novel** (hardware and software) methods and tools for ecologists, farmers and citizen scientists, which paves the way to using novel technology to understand these cryptic creatures.
+The successful applicant will develop “the Vermiscope,” a **novel open-source hardware** based on camera/CCD sensors to acquire standardized and complete high-resolution images of earthworms.
+After “scanning” a collection of earthworms to generate groundtruth data, the candidate will implement a **new deep learning algorithm**, “Deep Worming,” that represents animals in a “segment space” and classifies them by modeling the “grammar of their segments.”
+This project will produce both **conceptually novel** (hardware and software) methods and tools for ecologists, farmers and citizen scientists, which paves the way to using novel technology to understand these hidden creatures.

 #### Research Group
 The successful student will integrate the growing **[Digital Approaches for Resilient and Sustainable Agriculture (DARSA) group](/)**, started in 2022, at the **[Center for Quantitative Genetics and Genomics (QGG)](https://qgg.au.dk/en)**.
+Both the group and the centre are inclusive and multidisciplinary environments with a range of local and international collaborations.
+The research takes place at [Aarhus University](https://international.au.dk), a world-leading institution located in a vibrant city.

+The successful student will be integrated the growing **[Digital Approaches for Resilient and Sustainable Agriculture (DARSA) group](/)**, started in 2022, at the **[Center for Quantitative Genetics and Genomics (QGG)](https://qgg.au.dk/en)**.
 Both the group and the centre are inclusive and multidisciplinary environments with a range of local and international collaborations.
 The research takes place at [Aarhus University](https://international.au.dk), a world-leading institution located in a vibrant city.

 ### Applicant's Profile and Eligibility